nntoan/devilbox/docs/configuration-files/apache-conf.rst

 apache.conf
 ***********

-Apache 2.2 and Apache 2.4 both come with their default vendor configuration.
+Apache 2.4 both come with their default vendor configuration.
 This might not be the ideal setup for some people, so you have the chance to change any of those settings, by supplying custom configurations.